Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Managing service accounts

-The **Service Accounts** tab enables you to view and manage service accounts of the selected organization.
+The **Service Accounts** view enables you to view and manage service accounts of the selected organization.

 ![Managing Service Accounts](/Images/manage_service_accounts.png)